CalvinSmall/micracode/README.md

 - **📝 In-Browser Monaco Editor** — Edit generated code directly in a full Monaco editor; changes persist to disk.

-- **🔌 Pluggable LLM Providers** — Ships with Google Gemini by default; switch to OpenAI with one env var.
-Configurable model IDs.
+- **🔌 Pluggable LLM Providers** — Ships with Google Gemini by default; switch to OpenAI or local Ollama with one env var.
+Ollama models are discovered dynamically — no API key required.

 - **📦 Local-First Storage** — Projects live as plain folders on your filesystem.
 No database, no auth, no cloud service required.